 What’s next?

-Thanks to n8n’s low-code capabilities, you can focus on designing, testing and upgrading the agent.
+With n8n’s low-code capabilities, you can focus on designing, testing and upgrading the agent.
 All the details are hidden under the hood, but you can of course write your own JS code in LangChain nodes if needed.